 - 1 teaspoon pure vanilla extract

-- Grease a 9 inch tart pan with vegetable oil.
+- Lightly grease a 9 inch tart pan with vegetable oil.

 For The Crust

-- Place the sandwich cookies in a zip top bag and seal it shut.
+- Place the 28 sandwich cookies in a zip top bag and seal it shut.
 Crush the cookies with the flat side of a mallet or a rolling pin until they have a sand like consistency.
+You do not need to remove the cream from the cookies.
+Set aside.

-- In a microwave safe medium bowl, melt the butter or vegan baking stick in 20 seconds increments until completely melted.
+- In a microwave safe medium bowl, melt the 6 tablespoons of butter or vegan baking stick in 20 seconds increments until completely melted.

 - Pour the crushed cookies into the melted butter and stir with a spoon to combine.